We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Cost

-As explained above, the cost for each type of soundproofing material depends on several factors.
+As mentioned above, the cost for each type of soundproofing material depends on several factors.
 The size of the space being soundproofed is likely the most important factor.
 Design and aesthetics can drive the price up, and if a renovation is necessary, the price can soar.

 When determining a budget for soundproofing, it’s important to weigh what’s necessary versus what’s desired.
 For a podcast or music studio, full soundproofing might be necessary, requiring a larger budget.
 For someone who just needs to be able to sleep through school dismissal or a neighbor’s barking dog, a smaller budget should do the trick.